Version dated 15 November 2020

 2.3 Pearson shall use reasonable efforts to ensure that the same Tutor is available for a specific block of tuition purchased.
 In the event that this is not possible, Pearson shall provide a substitute Tutor.

-2.4 All online Tutorials will be recorded and the recordings stored on the Platform for a minimum period of six months following the end of a block of tuition or until the end of the NTP, whichever is later.
+2.4 All online Tutorials will be recorded and the recordings stored on the Platform for a minimum period of six months following the end of a block of tuition.

 3. Access to the Services

 3.1 We will issue you with a code to enable you to invite your End Users to access the Services.
 You will be responsible for administering access to the Services to your End Users and controlling such access in accordance with our guidelines.

 3.2 You will designate a school lead who will be the primary point of contact for Pearson and who will be authorised to designate and control who is to receive Pupil access to the Platform as End Users.
 You may elect to have other individuals perform this function with written notification to Pearson.
 By designating the school lead, you authorise such individual(s) to request Services from Pearson and thereby commit your Institution to the corresponding fees.

 3.3 Your purchase is for a maximum number of Tutorial Sessions for a maximum number of End Users and you may not exceed that number.
 If you wish to increase the number of Tutorials or number of End Users, you may be able to purchase additional Tutorial Sessions.
 In any case, you may not allow access to the Services by additional End Users without purchasing additional Tutorial Sessions where available.